 Making the connection

-Always remain authentic and consider the goal of your subject line.
+Otherwise, just remember to remain authentic and consider the goal of your subject line.
 With a bit of practice, you’ll be a subject line for networking email expert in no time.